Parenting Matters: Parenting a child with mental health issues

 £10.95

-Many adopted and looked after children experience particular health issues or other difficulties, sometimes due to their early experiences of loss and lack of care.
+Many adopted and looked after children experience particular health issues or other difficulties, sometimes due to their early experiences of loss and trauma.
 This book focuses on mental health issues.
-If you are looking to adopt a child, this guide will give you practical and realistic information on what this condition may mean for your child, along with their symptoms, prognosis and treatment.
+If you are adopting or fostering a child, this guide will give you practical and realistic information on what this condition may mean for your child, along with their symptoms, prognosis and treatment.

 This book is part of CoramBAAF’s Parenting Matters series which explores many of the health conditions commonly diagnosed in looked after children.